Brandon1126/DistributedMachineLearning/README.md

             Cost per hour:  1.14 USD per Hour

 Notes: Going from 4 vCPUs to 16 vCPUs did not provide a significant speedup.
 When Tensorflow detects a GPU (and has the appropriate APIs installed) most of the training will take place on the GPU, which is why the additional vCPUs do not help.

+# g4dn.xlarge:  4 vCPU - 1 GPU (Nvidia Tesla T4) (Recently added)

+      Initialization time:

+            Training time:

+            Cost per hour:  0.710 USD per Hour

+Notes: The T4 GPU is a datacenter GPU that has ML in mind, so it's no surprise that we see a speedup in ML training performance, despite having half the vCPUs.
+Note that this instance is cheaper than the previous.